Ouranosinc/Magpie/docs/configuration.rst

 =============

 At startup, `Magpie` application will load multiple configuration files to define various behaviours or setup operations.
-These are defined though the following configuration settings presented below.
+These are defined though the configuration settings presented below.

 All generic `Magpie` configuration settings can be defined through either the `magpie.ini`_ file or environment variables.
 Values defined in `magpie.ini`_ are expected to follow the